bentan4853563/AmazHub/_blogs/hackadtech.md

 date: "2024-03-21T00:00:00Z"
 title: "Vasilkoff's AI-Bridge Triumph at HackAdTech‘23"
 subtitle: "Bridging AI and Social Media: A Revolutionary Tool from Vasilkoff"
-description: "At HackAdTech‘23, Brave Dev World unveils AI-Bridge, an innovative tool linking AI with social media chats, securing the second prize."
+description: "At HackAdTech‘23, AmazHub unveils AI-Bridge, an innovative tool linking AI with social media chats, securing the second prize."
 picture: "/assets/blog/hackadtech23-vasilkoff.webp"
 time: "4 min"
 ---
 ## Pioneering Integration: AI and Social Media
 ### Vasilkoff's Hackathon Innovation
-During the HackAdTech‘23 Hackathon in Limassol, Cyprus, our team at Brave Dev World made a significant breakthrough by developing AI-Bridge.
+During the HackAdTech‘23 Hackathon in Limassol, Cyprus, our team at AmazHub made a significant breakthrough by developing AI-Bridge.
 This 48-hour event became a platform for us to demonstrate our innovative capabilities in connecting AI with the world of social media messaging.

 ### AI-Bridge: The Game Changer
 Our project, [AI-Bridge](https://ai-bridge.vasilkoff.com), is designed to seamlessly integrate AI Language Models or custom GPTs with popular social media chats like Facebook Messenger and Instagram DMs.
 This tool acts as the crucial missing gear, enabling efficient and intelligent communication between businesses and their clients.

 ### Practical Demonstration
-For our presentation, we successfully connected our CEO, Maxim's Instagram DMs (@max_vasilkoff) to a Custom GPT, allowing it to answer queries about Brave Dev World.
+For our presentation, we successfully connected our CEO, Maxim's Instagram DMs (@max_vasilkoff) to a Custom GPT, allowing it to answer queries about AmazHub.
 This not only showcased AI-Bridge's practical utility but also its potential to revolutionize how companies interact with their audience.

 ### The Accolade
 Our innovative approach was recognized with the second prize at HackAdTech‘23 - an Apple Watch Series 9.
 This accolade is a testament to our team's relentless pursuit of technological excellence and innovation.